Stop Paying Credit Card Debt and Stop Worrying About It

 3. What happens at 90 days late?

 At 90 days late, issuers will again charge a late fee and report the late payment.
 Your score may drop by 180 points this time.
-Your account may be classified as “charge-off” and sold to a collection agency.
+Your account may be classified as a “charge-off” and sold to a collection agency.

 4. What is the best way to avoid falling into credit card debt?